 Cookies-at-the-Hip: lure your dog's head back to his hip area on both sides with a cookie.
 This stretches his muscles along the spine.

 Paws-on-Chair: lure your dog's nose and head up while his front paws are balanced on an object the appropriate height for him.
 For medium or large dogs, about the height of a chair.
-For small dogs, a small box or stacked phone books.
+For small dogs, a small box or upside down food bowl.
 This is a great exercise for stretching your dog's back muscles, quadriceps (upper leg), and iliopsoas (lower back and hip).

 Play Bow: this front end stretch focuses on the triceps and the weight bearing muscles on your dogs front piece.